Aloys Fouda

-Aloys Fouda (born 1 May 2000) is a Cameroonian professional football player who plays for French club Châteauroux.
+Aloys Fouda (born 1 May 2000) is a Cameroonian professional football player.

 Club career

 Aloys Fouda made his professional debut for Caen on the 10 February 2021 starting as a right-back in the Coupe de France game against Paris Saint-Germain.

 On 1 February 2022, Fouda joined Chambly on loan.

 On 6 July 2022, Fouda moved to Châteauroux on a two-year contract.